virtopiarvn/raptoreum/whitepaper/README.md

 ## Scaling

 Moving the handling of smart contracts in every regard instead of adding them into blocks takes the stress and congestion created by them off the chain resulting in a blockchain that is much harder to congest and consistent low tx fees.
-Also this method allows us to allow larger smart contact size as well as increase the number of languages (programming) that are accepted.
+Also this method allows us to allow larger smart contact size as well as increase the number of languages (programming) that are accepted. <further detail needed @tri)>

-##Links
+Links
 [1]. https://github.com/ifdefelse/ProgPOW